-Northern Ballet’s contemporary Swan Lake is overflowing with dance content and features a love triangle that makes the most of the Company’s premier dancers.
+Northern Ballet’s Swan Lake is overflowing with dance content and features a love triangle that makes the most of the company’s premier dancers.

 There is no definitive version of the iconic classical ballet so choreographers the world over endeavour to continue the history of this masterpiece in their own unique way.
-Set during the last days of the Belle Époque, Northern Ballet’s take on the tale provides a no-nonsense rationale for the main character’s connection to water and, thanks to its focus on three close friends experiencing intense and passionate emotions for each other, plenty of opportunities for dramatic partnering.
+Set during the last days of the Belle Époque, Northern Ballet’s Swan Lake provides a no-nonsense rationale for the main character’s connection to water and, thanks to its focus on three close friends experiencing intense and passionate emotions for each other, plenty of opportunities for dramatic partnering.

 An atmospheric Prologue functions as an absorbing mini drama, recounting the lakeside loss that drives David Nixon’s inventive narrative.

 Two brothers, Anthony and Steven, steal out of their beds one night, determined to go for a midnight swim in the lake on their family’s estate.
 When Steven thinks better of the idea, he tries to stop Anthony from diving in but Anthony ignores him and swiftly and silently disappears beneath the surface.
 Mistaking the quiet for a problem, Steven jumps in after his brother, only to be submerged by the water himself.
 When Anthony emerges, unscathed, he realises Steven is nowhere to be found.

 The rest of the household is woken up by Anthony as he shouts for his brother in panic.
 Their grief-stricken mother, realising that Steven has been lost to the water, is so devastated that she unthinkingly blames Anthony.
 Mourning his brother and burdened with survivor’s guilt, Anthony will never be the same again.